Dorothy Dandridge Dies at Age 42 & Endures Endless Tragedy in Her Last Years. But She Continues to Inspire Us. From 1958, it's Tamango.

-Tamango (1958) and Dorothy Dandridge's Last Years
+Tamango (1958) and the Last Years of Dorothy Dandridge

-Dottie's Tragic Last Years
+The Tragic Last Years of Dorothy Dandridge

 If you missed Tamango (1958) on Turner Classic Movies, you can purchase this avant-garde film here on Amazon here [aff. link].

 Let’s get to the plot.